-Right now, world leaders at the UN climate summit COP26 are making decisions that could affect people’s daily lives for generations to come.
-It could also mean the difference between mass extinction and a world of thriving wildlife.
+World leaders at the UN climate summit COP26 made decisions that could affect people’s daily lives for generations to come.
+Their choices could also mean the difference between mass extinction and a world of thriving wildlife.

 Glasgow Climate Pact has been signed